turbot/steampipe-plugin-github/docs/tables/github_my_team.md

 # Table: github_my_team

 Teams are groups of organization members that reflect your company or group's structure with cascading access permissions and mentions.
-The `github_my_team` table lists all teams in your organizations,
+The `github_my_team` table lists all teams in your organizations.

 ## Examples